krishna-vp/ABC-Employee-Analysis/README.md

-# ABC-Employee-Analysis
+# ABC Company Employee Analysis
 Employee data analysis project using Python

-# ABC Company Employee Analysis

 ## Project Overview
 This project analyzes amployee data from ABC company, consisting of 458 rows and 9 columns.
 The goal is to preprocess the dataset, perform analysis and generate insights usng visualizations.